Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ### Model coordinates (Object coordinates)

 The model space is the local space, where within a mesh is defined.
 The vertex coordinates are defined in model space.

+e.g.:

 ![model coordinates](image/model_coordinates.png)

 ### World coordinates